A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Proposed Coding Scheme for Multi-Layered Displays

 The pipeline adopts two alternate approaches for the two unknowns, $B_n$ and $r_{n,c}$.
 It initialises the binary images $B_n$ and repeats the following two steps until convergence. \begin{enumerate} \item Optimise the weights $r_{n,c}(u,v)$ keeping binary images $B_n(s,t)$ fixed.
-This step involves solving standard least squares problems and there are numerous good solvers available. \item Optimise binary images $B_n(s,t)$ keeping the weights $r_{n,c}(u,v)$ fixed.
-The individual pixels $(s,t)$ are solved using binary combinatorial optimisation technique which is a NP-Hard problem. \end{enumerate} Since combinatorial optimisation employs exhaustive search, the introduction of scalability in the framework plays a vital role in drastically increasing the speed and reducing computational complexity.
-The scalable encoding workflow is illustrated in Figure~\ref{scalablepipeline}.

-For scalable coding, the divide and conquer method is adopted.
+This step involves solving standard least squares problems. \item Optimise binary images $B_n(s,t)$ keeping the weights $r_{n,c}(u,v)$ fixed.
+The individual pixels $(s,t)$ are solved using binary combinatorial optimisation technique which is a NP-Hard problem~\cite{toth2000optimization}. \end{enumerate} Since combinatorial optimisation employs exhaustive search, the introduction of scalability in the framework plays a vital role in drastically increasing the speed and reducing computational complexity.
+For scalable coding (Fig.~\ref{scalablepipeline}), the divide and conquer method is adopted.
 The $N$ number of layer patterns are divided into $M$ groups, which correspond to the number of levels for scalability.
 Firstly, $M$ sets of integers are defined such that $\left\{N_1,...,N_m\right\}$ satisfy $N_i \cap N_j =\phi$ for $i\neq j$ and $\bigcup _{m=1...M}\ N_m=\left\{1,..,N\right\}$. $N_m$ denotes the binary images for the $m^{th}$ level and $\sum_{m}\left| N_m \right|=N$.
+For original $N$ bit binary combinatorial optimisation, the computational complexity is $\mathcal{O}(2^N)$.
+The complexity is reduced to $\mathcal{O}(\sum_m 2^{\left | \mathscr{N}_m \right |})$ when divided into $M$ sublevels.
 The approximation accuracy of the encoding process improves progressively as the number of levels increases.
 The target layer patterns $P_{k+1}(u,v,s,t)$ is set to original layer pattern $P_{k}(u,v,s,t)$ in the first level.
 The best approximation of the layer patterns is evaluated at each level using the binary images $B_n(s,t)$ along with their corresponding weights $r_{n,c}(u,v)$ and are optimised as shown in \eqref{eq:binaryoptimisationscalable}.

 The calculation of target layer pattern for the next level using residual from the first layer is shown in \eqref{eq:residualscalable}